Commercial Truck Accidents, Negligent Vehicle Maintenance & Risks

 Among their many obligations, trucking operators must keep accurate vehicle maintenance logs, inspection records, and information about any repairs they (or a third-party maintenance service provider with whom they contract) make to their fleet.

 These requirements have a purpose: they ensure commercial vehicles are in sound working order and provide trucking companies with an opportunity to spot and rectify potential hazards before they cause accidents, injuries, or death.
 They can also be referred to when questions arise after accidents occur.

 2. Brakes & Brake Failure

-Ensuring braking systems are in proper working order is critical to avoiding accidents, reducing force of impact and severity of wrecks and injuries, and limiting potential for severe and fatal injuries.
+Ensuring braking systems are in proper working order is critical to avoiding accidents, reducing the force of impact and severity of wrecks and injuries, and limiting the potential for severe and fatal injuries.